-What to Look For in a Coffee Grinder
+What to Look for in a Coffee Grinder

 A coffee bean hopper stores whole beans before you grind them.
-This additional storage allows you to keep coffee beans nearby so you don’t have to look for them when you are ready to brew.
+This additional storage allows you to keep coffee beans nearby, so you don’t have to look for them when you are ready to brew.
 Most hoppers have a lid to minimize oxygen exposure and maximize freshness.
 Hopper size capacity can range from 4 and 18 ounces.
-The sweet spot for you depends on the amount of coffee grounds you need regularly and how often you want to fill up the hopper.
+The sweet spot for you depends on the number of coffee grounds you need regularly and how often you want to fill up the hopper.